 If you meet either test, you are considered a U.S. resident alien and are generally taxed in the same way as U.S. citizens.
-This means that your worldwide income is subject to U.S. tax and must be reported on your U.S. tax return (Form 1040, U.S. Individual Income Tax Return; Form 1040A, U.S. Individual Income Tax Return or Form 1040EZ, Income Tax Return for Single and Joint Filers with No Dependents).
+This means that your worldwide income is subject to U.S. tax and must be reported on your U.S. tax return (Form 1040, U.S. Individual Income Tax Return, or Form 1040-SR, U.S. Income Tax Return for Seniors).

 Filing Requirements for Nonresident Aliens

 Nonresident aliens are generally subject to U.S. income tax only on their U.S. source income.
 They are subject to two different tax rates, one for effectively connected income, and one for fixed or determinable, annual, or periodic (FDAP) income.

 Effectively connected income (ECI) is earned in the U.S. from the operation of a business in the U.S. or is personal service income earned in the U.S. (such as wages or self-employment income).
 It is taxed for a nonresident at the same graduated rates as for a U.S. person.